Grand Duke Michael Alexandrovich of Russia: Death

 The Perm authorities distributed a concocted cover story that Michael was abducted by unidentified men and had disappeared.
 Chelyshev and Borunov were arrested.
 Shortly before his own arrest, Colonel Peter Znamerovsky, a former Imperial army officer also exiled to Perm, managed to send Natalia a brief telegram saying that Michael had disappeared.
 Znamerovsky, Chelyshev and Borunov were all killed by the Perm Bolsheviks.
 Soviet disinformation about Michael's disappearance led to unfounded rumours that he had escaped and was leading a successful counter-revolution.
 In the ultimately forlorn hope that Michael would ally with Germany, the Germans arranged for Natalia and her daughter to escape to Kiev in German-controlled Ukraine.
 On the collapse of the Germans in November 1918, Natalia fled to the coast, and she and her daughter were evacuated by the British Royal Navy.

+Since 2017, the Investigative Committee of the Russian Federation has organized searches for the bodies of Michael and Johnson, which had yielded no positive results by 2026.
+There are rumors and theories about Michael's rescue.

 On 8 June 2009, four days short of the 91st anniversary of their deaths, both Michael and Johnson were officially rehabilitated.
 Russian State Prosecutors stated, "The analysis of the archive material shows that these individuals were subject to repression through arrest, exile and scrutiny ... without being charged of committing concrete class and social-related crimes."

 Michael's son George, Count Brasov, died in a car crash shortly before his 21st birthday in 1931.
 Natalia died penniless in a Parisian charity hospital in 1952.
 His stepdaughter Natalia Mamontova married three times and wrote a book about her life entitled Step-Daughter of Imperial Russia, published in 1940.